raskr/rust-autograd/README.md

         "Sigmoid"
     }

-    // In this method, any errors caused by bad user-inputs should results in "panic".
-    // (`ag::op::ComputeException` represents an exception rather than an error.) fn compute<'v>(
+    // Core function to run this op.
+    // Any errors in this function must be reported by *panic*. fn compute<'v>(
         &self,
         ctx: ag::runtime::OpComputeContext<'v, T>,
     ) -> ag::op::ComputeResults<'v, T> {
         let xs = ctx.grab_inputs();
         let x = &xs[0];
-        // Use `ndarray::Array::mapv` for element-wise computation.
+        // Using `ndarray::Array::mapv` for element-wise computation.
         let half = T::from(0.5).unwrap();
         let y = x.mapv(|a| ((a * half).tanh() * half) + half);
+        // In some cases, you can return `ag::ArrRepr::View` for input arrays
+        // to reduce unnecessary copies.
         vec![Ok(ag::ArrRepr::Owned(y))]
     }